Whitney Springs

 Whitney Springs is an upcoming American musical comedy film directed by Trey Parker and written by Vernon Chatman.
 It is co-produced by Parker and longtime creative collaborator Matt Stone through Park County, along with Kendrick Lamar and Dave Free through PGLang.

 Principal photography began in October 2024.
-The film is set to be released by Paramount Pictures in the United States on March 20, 2026.
+The film is set to be released by Paramount Pictures in the United States.

 Premise

 The film will depict the past and present coming to a head, when a young black man who is interning as a slave reenactor at a living history museum discovers that his white girlfriend's ancestors once owned his.

 Production

 Development

 Trey Parker and Matt Stone have worked with Vernon Chatman on their animated sitcom South Park since 2001.
 In addition to serving as a producer and writing consultant for the series, Chatman has voiced the anthropomorphic recurring character Towelie since the character's titular episodic debut.

 The film will mark the first theatrical collaboration, and second overall, between Parker, Stone, Kendrick Lamar, and Dave Free.
 Parker and Stone developed the deepfakes used in the music video for Lamar's promotional single "The Heart Part 5" (2022) through their artificial intelligence startup studio Deep Voodoo.
 The film will also mark the first feature film to be produced through PGLang, Lamar and Free's creative company, and Park County, Parker and Stone's renamed production company.